evkx/evkx.github.io/content/models/toyota/bz4x/bZ4X_FWD/_index.md

 ## Cargo Capacity and Towing Ability

 The trunk offers a cargo capacity of 452 liters (16.0 CU FT).
+With the rear seat folded down, this expands to 1589 liters (56.1 CU FT).
 On the roof, you can load up to 80 kg (176.4 lbs).
 Optional roof rails are available for easy mounting of a roof box or rack.

 The vehicle’s maximum weight is 2195 kg (4839 lbs), with a base weight of 1945 kg (4288 lbs).
 This allows for a maximum load of 250 kg (551 lbs), including the driver and passengers.
 Note that some options may increase the base weight and reduce the maximum loading capacity.
 250kg is considered low for this type of car and might restrict how much stuff you can bring in addition to passengers.